 Cievert was founded in 2011 by a former therapeutic radiographer working for the NHS.
 They are based in the United Kingdom and have developed several solutions for addressing referral management, improving the delivery of consultations and revolutionising patient follow-up.
 Cievert decided to explore their market potential in the Netherlands.
-They teamed up with MedScaler to validate their value proposition through an Initial Market Exploration.
+They teamed up with MedScaler to validate their value proposition through an Market Validation.

 Cievert developed a web-based platform, Penguin, to monitor patients remotely and determine whether they would benefit from a follow-up appointment.
 Penguin automatically assesses patients and asks them questions based on their diagnosis and course of treatment.
 The patient then verifies their date of birth and post code.
 If a patient answers a question that falls outside of the guidelines, this is flagged, and the clinician is notified in real-time.
 The platform uses logical algorithms to determine if a patient needs a follow-up appointment.